drewbourne/mockolate/limitations_and_gotchas.md

 All methods that are `mock()`ed, `stub()`bed, and `received()` will have default values included and these MUST be accounted for.
 For example, `EventDispatcher.addEventListener(type:String, listener:Function, useCapture:Boolean=false, priority:int=0, useWeakReferences:Boolean = false)` has 3 parameters with default values.
 Calls to this method will always received 5 parameters.

+## Classes in the default package

+At the moment if a Class is in the default package cannot be mocked.
+This is due to a bug or limitation of the bytecode library Mockolate uses to generate runtime Classes.

+{% highlight as3 %}
+package
+{
+    public class OhNo
+    {
+        public function thisMethodIsNotProxied():void
+        {
+        }
+    }
+}
+{% endhighlight %}